IM-Automation-Api/Ai-SMS-Main/CLOUD_RUN_SETUP.md

 - `_OPENAI_ASSISTANT_ID`: Your OpenAI Assistant ID
 - `_N8N_CHAT_WEBHOOK`: Your N8N Chat Webhook URL

+**IMPORTANT**: All of these environment variables are required for the application to function properly.
+The build will fail if any of these variables are not set.
+Make sure to copy the values exactly from your .env file.

+#### How to Find These Values

+- **Twilio Credentials**: Log in to your Twilio account dashboard at https://www.twilio.com/console
+- **Supabase Credentials**:
+  - Go to your Supabase project dashboard
+  - Click on "Settings" in the left sidebar
+  - Click on "API" to find your URL and API keys
+- **OpenAI API Key**: Found in your OpenAI dashboard under API keys
+- **OpenAI Assistant ID**: The ID of your OpenAI Assistant (starts with "asst_")
+- **N8N Chat Webhook**: The webhook URL from your N8N workflow

 ### 4. Advanced Options (Optional)

 - **Timeout**: `1200s` (20 minutes, adjust as needed)